uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 1. Use the "australia_admin" layer as the overlay.
 1. Click OK

+> If you get an error about invalid geometries, you might have to use the `Fix geometries` tool on the Australian shapefile first (found in the Processing Toolbox).

 Notice how the clipped layers don't have a descriptive name?
 Make sure you rename them.

-You can now hide the original layers and confirm that you have only Australian data visible in the by using the `Zoom Full` button.
+You can now hide the original layers and confirm that you have only Australian data visible in the canvas by using the `Zoom Full` button.

 ## Change the symbology

 Our vector layers are assigned a random colour when we load them.
 We now want to make them look better.

-Double-click on a layer and use `Symbology > Color` to change to a better colour.
+Double-click on the "admin" layer and use `Symbology > Color` to change to a better colour.
 Click `Apply`.
 We can also go into more details about the border (colour, width, type of line...) by clicking on `Simple fill`.

 We can make more complex fills by adding an extra "symbol layer", and layering different kinds of fill styles.
 Try this with both polygons and lines.
 For example, style the rivers so they look like water (the `topo hydrology` preset is a good start).